Energy Conservation Tips

 • Seal and insulate heating ducts everywhere you can gain access including basement and attic.

-• Reduce your air conditioning needs by installing ceiling fans and strategically placing fans to keep living areas comfortable.
+• Reduce your air conditioning needs by installing ceiling fans and strategically placing fans to keep living area temperatures comfortable.

 • To keep the heat in (or out) Insulate doors, windows, floors, ceilings and walls.

-• Insulate your hot water tank and pipes by wrapping insulation around them.
+• A water heater insulation jacket is easy to install, has a rapid payback (usually the first month) and costs between $15 & $25 USD.
 Keep the hot water thermostat at 110¡ F (43¡ C) for safety and savings.

 • Do a complete green bathroom remodel and increase the value of your home at the same time.

-• Plug your TV and computer into a power bar and switch it off when no one is going to be home.
+• Plug your TV and computer into a power bar and switch it off when no one is going to be home and at night.
 Turning the power bar off when you leave the house is the same as unplugging.
 The "instant on" feature of television and computer screens uses energy constantly as long as they are plugged in.

 • Laptop computers use much less energy than a desk top.